buedaswag/landing-page/landing-copy.md

 7. **Call to Action**
    - **Ready to Transform Your Software Delivery?**
-     - Whether you’re a small team or a large organization, Value Stream Mapping can help you release features faster, discover problems earlier, and improve cross-team collaboration.
-Let’s talk about how to reduce lead times, lower costs, and give your teams more room to innovate.
+     - Whether you’re a small team or a large organization, Value Stream Mapping can help you release features more often, discover problems earlier, and improve cross-team collaboration.
-     - [Get in Touch]
+     - [Let's Talk About Improvements]